Our free to use website requires cookies, as almost all websites do.

 Aromatised, tamed bourbon with complex maraschino notes.
 Basically, a Whiskey Old Fashioned with maraschino in place of sugar syrup.
-Best to bypass the
+Surprisingly dry,

 A bourbon sour with a touch of maraschino adding an almondy cherry note.

-Depending on your coffee liqueur, this can be a dad on the dry side so I've added a splash of sugar.
+Depending on your coffee liqueur, this can be a tad on the dry side so I've added a splash of sugar.
 Hence, according to your own tastes, you may want

 This is a spirited, sweet and sour combination - like most politicians.